sschneeberg/pdr-frontend/README.md

 `IMAGES OF FINISHED SITE`

 ## Stretch goals

 We hope to continue working on this again in a few weeks.
 Here are the things we would like to include:

 -   Live video chat options between customer and support
 -   Embeddable bug submit for companies to include in their sites
 -   Google OAuth interation
 -   Search tickets feature in Admin Dashboard
 -   Removing older, completed tickets from Company dashboards (but not from the database)
 -   Code refactoring for efficiency
 -   And Some small tweaks like adding more products after a company signs up, switching instead of adding developers as assigned to tickets, including a count of how many tickets a developer has to effectively delegate

-## REACT: Available Scripts
+## From React: Available Scripts

 In the project directory, you can run: